Mattsons buy Fruit Basket grocery stand, more Sonoma Valley real estate

 Former owners Michael and Annie Cavanaugh had owned the property since 1996, where Cavanaugh’s Auto Care Center operated.
 The site is currently home to Gabe’s Auto Care.

-Meanwhile, the 208,652-square-foot lot at 24101 Arnold Drive is familiar to Highway 121 commuters as the location of the Fruit Basket, the open-air fruit and grocery stand located across the highway from Cornerstone Sonoma marketplace.
-Cornerstone was acquired by the Mattsons in 2019.
+Meanwhile, the 208,652-square-foot (4.79-acre) lot at 24101 Arnold Drive is familiar to Highway 121 commuters as the location of the Fruit Basket, the open-air fruit and grocery stand located across the highway from Cornerstone Sonoma marketplace.
+Cornerstone was acquired by the Mattons in 2019.

 The Fruit Basket property was sold to KS Mattson Partners LP for $5.5 million on Aug.
 2, 2021, and transferred to the Mattsons’ Sienna Pointe LLC on Aug.
 5, 2021, according to tax records.
 The site’s former longtime owner Jack Metallinos had listed the property for sale in 2019 for $5.5 million.